itzik16/ubuntu-server-api/README.md

 Ubuntu Server API
 =================

 HTTP friendly API (HATEOS or Websockets) for admining remote Ubuntu servers.
-Designed to support [Ubutuntu Server GUI](http://ubuntuservergui.com).
+Designed to support [Ubuntu Server GUI](http://ubuntuservergui.com).

 ### Status - Developer Preview
 Early version of the app I'm releasing to get developer feedback.
 It has the basic architecture in place and PAM authentication.
 For now I only recommend running it on local testing/development servers.